 AF occurs when the atria of the heart (upper chambers) stop contracting normally resulting in irregular and usually rapid contractions of the ventricles (lower chambers).
 This may cause impaired exercise tolerance, low cardiac output, and heart failure.
 Also, blood clots may form in the atria, break loose, and travel to the brain resulting in a stroke.
 The risk of stroke increases five fold with AF.

-Nevertheless, many people with a history of cardiac arrhythmias and /or palpitations would like to have rapid access to an electrocardiogram when experiencing symptoms, and send the results to their medical care provider for diagnosis and possible treatment.
-Such devices are now available from several equipment manufacturers.
+Nevertheless, many people with a history of cardiac arrhythmias and /or palpitations would like to have rapid access to an electrocardiogram when experiencing symptoms, and be able to send the results to their medical care provider for diagnosis and possible treatment.
+Such wearable and home devices are now available from several equipment manufacturers.
 A recent international survey of healthcare professionals found that “57% … advise wearable/apps for atrial fibrillation detection” particulary for elderly (>65 years) and patients with risk factors for AF.
 However, “70% of healthcare professional believe we are not ready for mass consumer-initiated AF screening.”